danwithabox/eslint-entree/README.md

 The ESLint team is [adamant about only supporting  `.js` config files](https://github.com/eslint/rfcs/pull/50#issuecomment-595916427), and I respect that.

 An unfortunate effect of that, however, is underdeveloped type-safety for ESLint plugins.
 Lots of rules have no type definitions for their options.
 I made an effort to enhance my utils with types where possible, but you will most likely be relying on documentations for options instead of the IDE, and that's normal.

-An exception to that are the core ESLint rules, they are well-typed, and `entreeDefineRules()` makes use of it.

 ### This library will **NOT** provide the [fancy sort of typescript-eslint rules](https://typescript-eslint.io/getting-started/typed-linting)